VerenaEna/TestingFeedReader/README.md

 Download the Repository from <a href="xxx">here</a>.
 Then open the index.html file in a browser or <a href="xxx"> click this link</a> to see the Tests live!

-## Tests That Were Implemented
+## Tests
+Implemented Tests for
-- * Test for `allfeeds` feeds has been defined and they are not empty
+* `allfeeds` feeds has been defined and they are not empty
-- * Test `allfeeds` have a url and it is not empty
+* `allfeeds` have a url and it is not empty
-- * Test `allfeeds` has a name and it is not empty
+* `allfeeds` has a name and it is not empty

-- * Searches for the class of 'menu-hidden' in the body tag and checks the default menu is hidden
+* Searches for the class of `menu-hidden` in the body tag and checks the default menu is hidden
-- * Toggles the menu if the menu appears or disappears
+* Toggles the menu when the menu appears or disappears
-- * Tests if the loadFeed function has at least a single `.entry` within the `.feed` container
+* Tests if the asynchronous loadFeed function has at least a single `.entry` within the `.feed` container
-- * Tests to see if two entries are different
+* Tests to see if two Feed entries are different

 ## UdacityInstructions
 Excercise location: <a href="https://github.com/udacity/frontend-nanodegree-feedreader">
-Udacity Feedreader Github repo </a>
+Udacity FeedReader Github repo </a>

 ## License
 MIT License